+A-levels CDE or BC

+► BTEC MMP

+Cambridge Technicals MMP

-► A-levels DD ▶ BTEC PPP ▶ Cambridge Technicals PPP Access to HF 45 credits
+Access to HE 45 credits

 A portfolio and interview may be required before an offer can be made.

 Mature students or students who do not have the above qualifications can contact our admissions team on 01733 214466 or admissions@ucp.ac.uk to discuss equivalent qualifications or relevant work experience.